The University of Lynchburg Alumni Association presented awards to numerous alumni during the Alumni Awards Gala during Homecoming 2017.

 The Distinguished Alumni Award

 Three alumni received the Distinguished Alumni Award.
 Glenna Tillotson Lingafelt ’68, ’78 MEd was unable to attend Homecoming, but her award will be presented to her in the near future.
-Before graduating from Lynchburg College in 1968, she graduated from what was then Averett Junior College, married Charles Richard Lingafelt, taught at Gretna High School, and had two sons, Charles and Phillip.
+Before graduating from University of Lynchburg in 1968, she graduated from what was then Averett Junior College, married Charles Richard Lingafelt, taught at Gretna High School, and had two sons, Charles and Phillip.
 In 1978, she completed a Master of Education at Lynchburg, and in 1992, she retired after a 26-year teaching career.
 She has served her community in a variety of ways.
 She has been active in her church, First Baptist of Gretna, since 1956.
 In 1994, she was elected to Gretna Town Council.
 She was mayor of Gretna from 1998 to 2012 and was named “Citizen of the Year” in 2001 by the Gretna Merchants Association.
-She is a member of Delta Kappa Gamma in Pittsylvania County and Kappa Delta Pi at Lynchburg College.
+She is a member of Delta Kappa Gamma in Pittsylvania County and Kappa Delta Pi at University of Lynchburg.

 Dr. Will Kesling ’70 was honored for his outstanding career in musical conducting and education.
 He has served as the director of choral activities at the University of Florida as well as the director of the Gainesville Civic Chorus Master Chorale and Philharmonic Orchestra for the past 14 years.
 Previously he was the director of orchestra and choral programs at Utah State University for 19 years.
 He has conducted groups including the National Philharmonic, the Czech National Orchestra Choir, the Mormon Tabernacle Choir, the St. Petersburg State Symphony Orchestra in Russia, and other groups.
 He has conducted in venues such as Constitution Hall, Carnegie Hall, and the Kennedy Center for the Performing Arts, as well as major concert halls overseas.
 In recognition of his achievements, Dr. Kesling was awarded The Congressional Order of Merit by the U.S. Congress in September 2003, the Ronald Reagan Gold Medal in November 2004, and the Congressional Medal of Distinction in 2006.